Highways 180 and 168: Kings Canyon and Sequoia

 Mist Falls: If you do just one day hike out of Road's End in Kings Canyon, this should be it.
 It is certainly the easiest, as it only climbs a few hundred feet along the river up the canyon, while the others take a steeper route straight up the side.
 And this one takes you to a wonderful waterfall.
 You might even catch a few fish here.
 It starts with a mile or two through the valley, on a soft and sandy trail, then eventually turns left and follows the creek up to the falls.
 The falls are really lovely--that's one of our daughters pretending to be the siren of the falls at left.

 Beware of rattlesnakes here--this is one area where we have actually heard/seen them.
+In fact, P met one on the trail that gave him a real shot of adrenaline--since he didn't see it until he heard it rattling at his feet.
 And go early in the morning, so that you can leave before the real crowd arrives to eat lunch.

 If you really want some fun, keep going up the trail--you can take it all the way to Paradise Valley, which is 6 or 7 miles in, with stunning views of the Sphinx across the canyon.
 And that makes for a terrific day hike!